makersacademy/bowling-challenge/README.md

 Open `SpecRunner.html` from the project root.

-Alternatively, run `npm install` in the project root, then you can run the tests in the terminal by running `npm test` (I think).
+Alternatively, run `npm install` in the project root, then you can run the tests in the terminal by running `npm test`.

 If you run `npm install` you should also be able to check test coverage by running `node_modules/.bin/nyc npm test`.